mongoid/mongo_session_store/README.md

 In the session_store initializer (config/initializers/session_store.rb):

+    # MongoMapper
-    ActionController::Base.session_store = :mongo_mapper_store
+    MyApp::Application.config.session_store = :mongo_mapper_store

-    # or
+    # Mongoid

-    ActionController::Base.session_store = :mongoid_store
+    MyApp::Application.config.session_store = :mongoid_store

-    # or
+    # anything else

-    ActionController::Base.session_store = :mongo_store
+    MyApp::Application.config.session_store = :mongo_store
     ActionDispatch::Session:MongoStore::Session.database = Mongo::Connection.new.db('my_app_development')

-    # note: You only need to set the database for the :mongo_store if you aren't using MongoMapper or Mongoid in your project.
+Note: If you choose to use the :mongo_store you only need to set its database if you aren't using MongoMapper or Mongoid in your project.

 If for some reason you want to query your sessions:

+    # MongoMapper
     ActionDispatch::Session:MongoMapperStore::Session.where(:updated_at.gt => 2.days.ago)

-    # or
+    # Mongoid
     ActionDispatch::Session:MongoidStore::Session.where(:updated_at.gt => 2.days.ago)

-    # or
+    # Plain old Mongo
     ActionDispatch::Session:MongoStore::Session.where('updated_at' => { '$gt' => 2.days.ago })

 ## Performance

 The following is the benchmark run with bson_ext installed.
 Without bson_ext, speeds are about 10x slower.
 The benchmark saves 2000 sessions (~12kb each) and then finds/reloads each one.
-MongoSessionStore uses Mongo's binary data type, which is ~25% smaller in MongoDB than using base64-encoded strings.

     $ ruby perf/benchmark.rb
     MongoMapperStore...